EventStore/documentation/docs/cloud/getting-started/private_access/aws.md

 You might see the peering request getting stuck.
 There are several reasons for this to happen, like your cloud account quota or overlapping CIDR blocks.
 Check the Event Console in the Cloud console for diagnostic details, and contact support if you need assistance.
 :::

-At this moment, you should be able to connect to the KurrentDB cluster in the cloud from any VM or application connected to your AWS VPC network.
+At this point, you should be able to connect to the KurrentDB cluster in the cloud from any VM or application connected to your AWS VPC network.

 Depending on your setup, you might already have a connection available from your local machine to the AWS VPC using a site-to-site VPN.
 If not, ask your AWS administrator about the connection details, which could be a Virtual Private Gateway or Client VPN Endpoint.

-## Next step
+## Next steps

 You are now ready to start using the new KurrentDB cluster in the cloud.
 Head over to the [Operations](../ops/README.md#connecting-to-a-cluster) page to learn how to connect to your cluster.